Analytics built by: Location, Inc.

 Methodology: NeighborhoodScout uses over 600 characteristics to build a neighborhood profile… Read more

-With 48,904 people, 19,981 houses or apartments, and a median cost of homes of $82,784, house prices in Harrisburg are some of the most affordable in Pennsylvania as well as the nation.
+With a population of 48,904, 19,981 total housing units (homes and apartments), and a median house value of $82,784, house prices in Harrisburg are some of the most affordable in Pennsylvania as well as the nation.

 Row houses and other attached homes are the single most common housing type in Harrisburg, accounting for 44.93% of the city's housing units.
 Other types of housing that are prevalent in Harrisburg include large apartment complexes or high rise apartments ( 24.33%), duplexes, homes converted to apartments or other small apartment buildings ( 17.51%), and a few single-family detached homes ( 12.89%).
 This particular housing mix is relatively uncommon and characteristic of cities that are compact and walkable, and which often have a lively downtown.